adskyiproger/transmission-telegram-bot/README.md

-# torrentino
+# Transmission telegram bot

-Telegram bot for Transmission torrent server.
+Telegram bot for Searching torrents and passing to Transmission torrent server.

+## Features
+1. Search torrents on web portals and passing to Transmission.
+(Today http://nnmclub.to/ is the only supporter tracer)
+2. Direct send torrent files and magnet urls to transmission server for download.
+3. Essentials Transmission server actions such as Stop, Start, Delete, View info.

+#Usage
 Please register new telegram bot using `BotFather`.
 Place bot security token into torrents.ini.